This post may contain affiliate links. If you click on one and purchase something, I may receive an affiliate commission — at no extra cost to you.

 For the more authentic experience, go to Ben Duoc.

-2. You can tour the Cu Chi Tunnels on your own for $5
+2. You can tour the Cu Chi Tunnels on your own for less than $10

 While you can certainly hire a driver to take you to the Ben Duoc Cu Chi Tunnels, it can be cost-prohibitive for most people.
-Instead, tackle the local bus system and get yourself there and back for 34,000 Vietnamese Dong ($1.47 USD).
+Instead, tackle the local bus system and get yourself there and back for just a few bucks.

 Go to the bus station near September 23 Park, which is labeled on Google Maps as “Saigon Bus TDH” or “TĐH xe buýt Sài Gòn.”
 Once there, find Bus 13, which should have a sign on it that says “Cu Chi.”
-Tickets are 10,000 VND per person as of Feb.
-2020 (h/t to reader Anderson).
+Tickets are 20,000 VND ($0.81) per person as of Jan.
+2024 (h/t to reader Rosie).

 Pro tip: download the BusMap app beforehand to make traveling by bus in and around Ho Chi Minh City a breeze.
 It’s a serious lifesaver.